tobek/laminae/01-lgc.md

 - possible environment
     - non-euclidean/visual distortion like Rorik Smith polyhedral pics or something (NNC?
 LGC, LNP)
     - Medieval illuminated manuscripts LED?
 LGC?
+    - "you: human creativity is a glorious, nigh-divine faculty / me: a human brain is a puncture wound in the fabric of reality that monsters from outside the world can use to claw their way into it / we are not the same" - https://twitter.com/chaosprime/status/1469396883118477316 used in NEC, but maybe also use here in LGC as some kind of warning?
 - possible elements
-    - "you: human creativity is a glorious, nigh-divine faculty / me: a human brain is a puncture wound in the fabric of reality that monsters from outside the world can use to claw their way into it / we are not the same" - https://twitter.com/chaosprime/status/1469396883118477316 NEC, CNC, CGC, LGC as some kind of warning?
     - wisdom that can only be understood as divine revelation
     - looking for the chosen one - in an interesting way (LGC)
         + "I could make a good argument for it being an emergent phenomenon.
 The prophecy might go: "A society of this structure in this environment will inevitably produce a hero of this character.
 When you see him, don't murder him.
 Help him along."
 It's still birth lottery, but shared." https://twitter.com/AaronPogue/status/1444289931162103808